jigypeper/todo/README.md

 ## How to use
 For information on the various parameters and flags run the following:
 `todo --help`
-You can get further help on each of the flags by specifiying the command and the hekp flag e.g.
+You can get further help on each of the flags by specifiying the command and the help flag e.g.
 `todo task --help`
 `todo task add --help`, etc...